analyticalmonk/awesome-neuroscience/readme.md

 - [NiBabel](https://github.com/nipy/nibabel) - Provides read and write access to some common medical and neuroimaging file formats.
 - [PsychoPy](https://github.com/psychopy/psychopy) - Package for running psychology and neuroscience experiments.
 It allows for creating psychology stimuli in Python.
 - [NuPic](https://github.com/numenta/nupic) - Numenta Platform for Intelligent Computing is an implementation of Hierarchical Temporal Memory (HTM), a theory of intelligence based strictly on the neuroscience of the neocortex.
-- [Brian2](https://github.com/brian-team/brian2) - Free, open source simulator for spiking neural networks
+- [Brian2](https://github.com/brian-team/brian2) - Free, open source simulator for spiking neural networks.
 - [expyriment](https://github.com/expyriment/expyriment) - Platform-independent lightweight Python library for designing and conducting timing-critical behavioural and neuroimaging experiments.

 ### Matlab